ilgvars-elksnis/test/README.md

 Can be accessed depending on launch method

-Primary - in url after port just type in /database.php
+Primary - in url after port just type in **/database.php**, example **localhost:86/database.php

-Secondary - in url localhost/task/database.php
+Secondary - in url **localhost/task/database.php